Causes of Neuropathy

 There are also other less common types of neuropathy.
 Some cases of neuropathy are related to autoimmune diseases like rheumatoid arthritis, Sjogren’s syndrome, or Guillain-Barre syndrome.
 Neurologic diseases, such as Multiple Sclerosis may lead to neuropathy.
 There are also several less common types of neuropathy related to genetic disorders.

-Vitality Medical Group Treatment
+Vitality Medical Group Care Plans

 After obtaining your personal and family health history, we get many details from you about your current neuropathy symptoms.
 Then an examination will be performed.
 These items give us a lot of information about your condition.
 If needed, additional testing may also be ordered to further clarify your condition.
 Some examples of additional tests may include lab testing, NCV/EMG test (a measure of nerve and muscle function), evaluation of your blood vessels, or possibly an MRI.